Tsakhiagiin Elbegdorj: Prime minister

-First term as Prime Minister
+First term as prime minister

-In 1998, a clause in the constitution was removed that prohibited members of parliament to take cabinet responsibility.
-Thus on 23 April 1998, the Parliament elected (61–6) Elbegdorj as the Prime Minister.
+In 1998, a clause in the constitution was removed that prohibited members of parliament from taking cabinet responsibility.
+Thus on 23 April 1998, the Parliament elected (61–6) Elbegdorj as the prime minister.
 During his first term, Elbegdorj attempted to solve looming economic, structural and political issues through several policy initiatives such as co-initiating Law on Press Freedom and playing a key role to pass the law in 1998.
-Based on this law, another law passed that changed all daily state newspapers into public newspapers without direct control and censorship from the government.
+Based on this law, another law was passed that changed all daily state newspapers into public newspapers without direct control and censorship from the government.

-Elbegdorj's most significant achievement during his first term as Prime Minister was to collect tax and create tax income.
-The biggest tax payer and only significant income contributor to the government's budget at the time was the copper ore mining and processing Erdenet Mining Corporation(EMC) – a joint stock company owned by the governments of Mongolia and the Russian Federation.
+Elbegdorj's most significant achievement during his first term as prime minister was to collect tax and create tax income.
+The biggest taxpayer and only significant income contributor to the government's budget at the time was the copper ore mining and processing Erdenet Mining Corporation(EMC) – a joint stock company owned by the governments of Mongolia and the Russian Federation.
 EMC hadn't paid due tax, income and royalty to Mongolia's government between 1997 and 1998 which resulted in the financial crumbling of the government.
-Because of it, previous Prime Minister Enkhsaikhan stepped down due to pressure from the opposition party, MPRP.
-After becoming Prime Minister, Elbegdorj ordered an audit of EMC.
-The audit result revealed that the state due income did not enter the state account, instead it went to dubious accounts of directors at EMC.
+Because of it, previous prime minister Enkhsaikhan stepped down due to pressure from the opposition party, MPRP.
+After becoming prime minister, Elbegdorj ordered an audit of EMC.
+The audit result revealed that the state-due income did not enter the state account, instead, it went to dubious accounts of directors at EMC.
 This embezzlement case was reported in detail in investigative series "Swindle of the Century" on Eagle television.
 Elbegdorj dismissed the EMC's chairman.
 As a result, the government began to receive due tax, royalty and income from the EMC.

-In addition, at the recommendations of international financial institutions such as International Monetary Fund and the World Bank – aid granters to Mongolia, and discount interest rate loan giver Asian Development Bank, Elbegdorj made a decision to sell state owned Reconstruction Bank which became illiquid and was experiencing tremendous loss, the biggest financial burden to the economy since its establishment in 1997.
+In addition, at the recommendations of international financial institutions such as the International Monetary Fund and the World Bank – aid granters to Mongolia, and discount interest rate loan giver Asian Development Bank, Elbegdorj made a decision to sell state-owned Reconstruction Bank which became illiquid and was experiencing tremendous loss, the biggest financial burden to the economy since its establishment in 1997.
 Golomt Bank was the only one that offered to buy Reconstruction Bank.

 In response to this and the change of EMC's chairman, the minority group at the Parliament MPRP demanded Elbegdorj to resign and thus resulted Elbegdorj to lose confidence vote at the Parliament.
 The Parliament had prevented Elbegdorj's government from selling the bank.
 Elbegdorj's decision to sell the Reconstruction Bank was proven to be correct.
-The bank bankrupted soon after Elbegdorj's first term as prime minister was over and the bankruptcy led the government to suffer gigantic amount of financial loss.
-Moreover, Elbegdorj made a decision to financially assist from tight budget to complete the construction of Mongolia's first Wrestling Palace which was half built for a long time.
+The bank bankrupted soon after Elbegdorj's first term as prime minister was over and the bankruptcy led the government to suffer a gigantic amount of financial loss.
+Moreover, Elbegdorj made a decision to financially assist from a tight budget to complete the construction of Mongolia's first Wrestling Palace which was half built for a long time.
 He stayed in office until Janlavyn Narantsatsralt replaced him on 9 December 1998.